 Expressions of Sympathy

-Yesterday the Yiddish Writers’ and Journalists’ Society received many sympathy dispatches, including those from the Jewish faction of the Lodz City Council and from the editorial staff of the “Lodzer togblat.”
+Yesterday the Association of Jewish Writers and Journalists received many sympathy dispatches, including those from the Jewish faction of the Lodz City Council and from the editorial staff of the Lodzer togblat.

-Among the delegations from outside the city was a delegate from the Lodz Yiddish Writers’ and Journalists’ Society, Mr. Viner, and Mr. Kahn, the editor of the Lodzer folksblat.
-In answer to the dispatch that the Warsaw Society send to the Lodz Yiddish Writers’ and Journalists’ Society, we received the answer that there was no such address.
+Among the delegations from outside the city was a delegate from the Lodz Yiddish Writers’ and Journalists’ Society, Mr. Viner; and Mr. Kahan, the editor of the Lodzer folksblat.
+In answer to the dispatch that the Warsaw Society sent to the Lodz Yiddish Writers’ and Journalists’ Society, we received the answer from the telegraph station that there was no such address.

 The grave of the deceased is located beside the grave of the great deceased writer Y. L Peretz.
-While he was still alive, Dinezon had arranged a place beside his best friend, and in the last night of his life, Dinezon had expressed his wish that he be laid beside Peretz and that one tombstone be placed over both of them.
+While he was still alive, Dinezon had arranged a place beside his best friend, and in the last night of his life, Dinezon had expressed his wish to be laid beside Peretz and that one tombstone be placed over both of them.

-His wish was fulfilled and he was buried beside his friend.
+His wish was fulfilled, and he was buried beside his friend.